 Designation of Product Identity: The following items are hereby designated as Product Identity as provided in section 1(e) of the Open Game License: Any and all material or content that could be claimed as Product Identity pursuant to section 1(e), below, is hereby claimed as product identity, including but not limited to: 1.
 The name "Frog God Games" as well as all logos and identifying marks of Frog God Games, LLC, including but not limited to the Frog God logo and the phrase "Adventures worth winning," as well as the trade dress of Frog God Games products; 2.
 The product name "The Lost Lands," "Bard's Gate," and "The Riot Act" as well as any and all Frog God Games product names referenced in the work; 3.
 All artwork, illustration, graphic design, maps, and cartography, including any text contained within such artwork, illustration, maps or cartography; 4.
-The proper names, personality, descriptions and/or motivations of all artifacts, characters, races, countries, geographic locations, plane or planes of existence, gods, deities, events, magic items, orga-nizations and/or groups unique to this book, but not their stat blocks or other game mechanic descriptions (if any), and also excluding any such names when they are included in monster, spell or feat names.
+The proper names, personality, descriptions and/ or motivations of all artifacts, characters, races, countries, geographic locations, plane or planes of existence, gods, deities, events, magic items, organizations and/or groups unique to this book, but not their stat blocks or other game mechanic descriptions (if any), and also excluding any such names when they are included in monster, spell or feat names.
 5. Any other content previously designated as Product Identity is hereby designated as Product Identity and is used with permission and/or pursuant to license.
 This printing is done under version 1.0a of the Open Game License, below.

-Notice of Open Game Content: This product contains Open Game Content, as defined in the Open Game icense, below.
-Open Game Content may only be Used under and in terms of the Open Game License Designation of Open Game Content: Subject to the Product Identity Designation herein, the following Designation of Open Game Content: Subject to the Froduct relative Designation network, the forlowing material is designated as Open Game Content.
-(1) all monster statistics, descriptions of special abilities, and sentences including game mechanics such as die rolls, probabilities, and/or other material required to be open game content as part of the game rules, or previously released as Open Game Content, (2) all portions of spell descriptions that include rules-specific definitions of the effect of the spells, and all material previously released as Open Game Content, (3) all other descriptions of game-rule effects specifying die rolls or other mechanic features of the game, whether in traps, magic items, hazards, or anywhere else in the text, (4) all mechanic readies of the game, whether in days, magic hents, nazards, of anywhete see in the text, (4) and previously released Open Game Content, material required to be Open Game Content under the terms of the Open Game License, and public domain material anywhere in the text.
+Notice of Open Game Content: This product contains Open Game Content, as defined in the Open Game License, below.
+Open Game Content may only be Used under and in terms of the Open Game License.

+Designation of Open Game Content: Subject to the Product Identity Designation herein, the following material is designated as Open Game Content.
+(1) all monster statistics, descriptions of special abilities, and sentences including game mechanics such as die rolls, probabilities, and/or other material required to be open game content as part of the game rules, or previously released as Open Game Content, (2) all portions of spell descriptions that include rules-specific definitions of the effect of the spells, and all material previously released as Open Game Content, (3) all other descriptions of game-rule effects specifying die rolls or other mechanic features of the game, whether in traps, magic items, hazards, or anywhere else in the text, (4) all previously released open Game Content, material required to be Open Game Content the terms of the Open Game License, and public domain material anywhere in the text.

 Use of Content from Tome of Horrors Complete: This product contains or references content from the Tome of Horrors Complete and/or other monster Tomes by Frog God Games.
 Such content is used by permission and an abbreviated Section 15 entry has been approved.
 Citation to monsters from the Tome of Horrors Complete or other monster Tomes must be done by citation to that original work.